 Niche-Beauty Services Opportunity Act

-Exempting Hairstylists and Other Specialty Providers from Cosmetology Licensing
+Exempting Hairstylists and Other Specialty Providers from Cosmetology Licenses.

-The model also exempts (a) eyelash extension application, makeup application, natural hair braiding, and threading, and (b) the salons that provide only such niche services from facility licenses.
+The model also exempt (1) services like eyelash extension application, makeup application, natural hair braiding, and threading from occupational licenses, and (2) salons that exclusively offer these niche services from facility licenses.

-By enacting IJ’s Niche-Beauty Services Opportunity Act, state legislators can remove needless obstacles and create opportunities.
-Legislators can help individual entrepreneurs – as well as franchisors and franchisees – to enter into the beauty market.
-IJ’s model is a proven means for states to adapt to the changes in the beauty industry.
+By enacting IJ’s Niche-Beauty Services Opportunity Act, state legislators can (1) help aspiring entrepreneurs – as well as franchisors and franchisees – to enter the beauty market and (2) provide more options to consumers.
+IJ’s model is a proven means for states to create more opportunities and beauty in a fast changing industry.